4.5/5 (6)

 • Historic Camino de Santiago, the Way of St. James

-• Medieval villages like Ponte de Lima, Barcelos and Valença
+• Medieval villages like Ponte de Lima, Barcelos, and Valença

-• Scenario of Minho and Galicia
+• Stunning scenery of Minho and Galicia

-• Taste the Port and Green wines
+• Taste port and 'green' wines

 Learn More